wesleycamargo/azure-docs.pt-br/articles/api-management/api-management-howto-create-apis.md

 ## <a name="create-new-api"> </a>Criar uma nova API

 APIs são criadas e configuradas no Portal do editor.
-Para acessar o Portal do editor, clique em **Gerenciar** no Portal do Azure para acessar o serviço de Gerenciamento de API.
+Para acessar o portal do editor, clique em **Gerenciar** no Portal Clássico do Azure do serviço de Gerenciamento de API.

 ![Portal do editor][api-management-management-console]